Mar 14th – Apr 19th 2014

 The photographs in this series are based on a real town that holds an annual horse race on a frozen lake in the Swiss Alps region where Selina Trepp grew up.
 They’re as equally inspired by a naïve painting of a horse race she saw at a relative’s house, by a painter whose name she never tried to hunt down, and from a single passage she read in a book about the painter Ernst Ludwig Kirchner she pulled off her shelf.

 Over the past two years Trepp has been following a self-imposed rule that guides her studio practice; only use what’s already there to make new work with.
 No new materials or objects are brought in except for the clothes that she happens to be wearing that day.
-Because of this, she’s intimately familiar with, and acutely aware of the resources at her disposable.
+Because of this, she’s intimately familiar with, and acutely aware of the resources at her disposal.
 Every painting has been painted over multiple times, and when a color runs out it’s gone.
 Everything is transitory, in flux and cannibalized.
 Nothing is precious or tyrannically sentimental.

 There’s also a very specialized economy of gesture at work in the photos, with the mirror’s reflective surface doubling halves of cow shit piles into wholes, multiplying pillars into a porch, and turning a touch into a hug.
 A little material goes a long way in these works.